Di Xin: Charges from the Zhou

+Lake of Wine and Forest of Meat

-One of the most famous forms of entertainment Zhou enjoyed was the "Lake of Wine and Forest of Meat" built at the Deer Terrace Pavilion.
+One of the most famous forms of entertainment Di Xin enjoyed, noted in Shuo Yuan, was the "Lake of Wine and Forest of Meat" (酒池肉林) built at the Deer Terrace Pavilion.
 A large pool, big enough for several canoes, was constructed with inner linings of polished oval-shaped stones from the seashore.
 This allowed for the entire pool to be filled with wine.
 A small island was constructed in the middle of the pool, where trees were planted, which had branches made of roasted meat skewers hanging over the pool.
-This allowed Zhou and his friends and concubines to drift on canoes in the pool.
+This allowed Di Xin and his friends and concubines to drift on canoes in the pool.
 When they thirsted, they reached down into the pool with their hands and drank the wine.
 When they hungered, they reached up with their hands to eat the roasted meat.
-This is considered one of the most famous examples of decadence and corruption in a ruler in Chinese history.
+The narrative of the "Lake of Wine and Forest of Meat" was questioned as early as the Han dynasty.
+Scholar Wang Chong, in his work Lunheng, suggested the accounts of "wine pools and meat forests" were unreliable.

+A large, stone, artificial pool thought to be the pool at the Deer Terrace Pavilion was unearthed in Yanshi, Henan in 1999.
+As water wells were found nearby, the researchers concluded that it was not designed to provide groundwater to individuals, but whether it was used for recreation, aesthetic, or ritual use is unclear.

+Torture accusations

-According to the Records of the Grand Historian, in order to please Daji, he created the "Punishment of burning flesh with a hot iron (炮格之刑)".
+In order to please Daji, he created the "Punishment of burning flesh with a hot iron (炮格之刑)".
 One large hollow bronze cylinder was stuffed with burning charcoal and allowed to burn until red-hot; then prisoners were made to hug the cylinder, which resulted in a painful and unsightly death.

-Zhou and Daji were known to become highly aroused after watching such torture.
+Di Xin and Daji were said to become highly aroused after watching such torture.
 Victims ranged from ordinary people and prisoners to high government officials, such as Mei Bo.
+Despite this, no tomb of Daji, nor evidence of Daji's existence, has materialised in the excavation of Yin.